Have Your Teeth Started to Shift? What You Should Know

 How Can We Treat It?

-Here at Dr. Lenny Clerk’s office, we can treat shifting teeth in a variety of ways including either with a new retainer or even Invisalign.
+Here at Dr. Lenny Slepchik’s office, we can treat shifting teeth in a variety of ways including either with a new retainer or even Invisalign.
 Depending on how much shifting has occurred, we will determine which option will be best for you and your mouth.
 If Invisalign is recommended, we will have you come into our office for a series of appointments.

 Posted in: Uncategorized